É Preciso Saber Viver

-"É Preciso Saber Viver" is the eleventh single by Titãs, released in 1998.
+"É Preciso Saber Viver" is the eleventh single by Titãs, released in 1998 from their album Volume Dois.
 It is a cover of a song written by Roberto Carlos, the best-selling musical artist in Brazil, and Erasmo Carlos.
 Extra vocals were provided by Brazilian band Fat Family.
-The song was featured on the Rede Globo telenovela Pecado Capital.
+The song was featured in the 1998 Rede Globo telenovela remake Pecado Capital.
+When it was released, it was the most played song on radio stations in São Paulo, Florianópolis, Porto Alegre, Curitiba and Santos; the second most in Rio de Janeiro and Recife; and the third most Belo Horizonte.
+No Brasil em geral, foi a quarta.